angeliki-tzanou/flask_6_api_management/README (description).md

 ## Step 3: Open API
-- Then edited the Flask app code to include the Swagger/OpenAPi code format by using the flasgger package
+- Then edited the Flask app code to include the Swagger/OpenAPi code format by using the flagger package
-- Created a ```requirements.txt``` to ensure smooth running of the app
+- Created a ```requirements.txt``` to ensure the smooth running of the app
 -   By changing and adding the argument ```?name=_____``` in this case added mine, it displayed into the flask app locally.

 <img width="700" alt="Screenshot 2023-11-06 at 12 25 20 PM" src="https://github.com/angeliki-tzanou/flask_6_api_management/assets/141374140/25d9dd0f-116f-4bb1-8edc-b3e5a93ac15c">

 -   By doing so we can also test different endpoints that we included in the app.py file just by adding an argument at the end of the URL and navigating to the other endpoint
+-
 <img width="700" alt="Screenshot 2023-11-06 at 12 25 59 PM" src="https://github.com/angeliki-tzanou/flask_6_api_management/assets/141374140/1583a9e7-215c-4e49-9421-6cace6fb">
 <img width="700" alt="Screenshot 2023-11-06 at 12 31 48 PM" src="https://github.com/angeliki-tzanou/flask_6_api_management/assets/141374140/a488f898-a5a5-41d8-a43e-711460a59c98">
-e80e">
 <img width="700" alt="Screenshot 2023-11-06 at 12 37 26 PM" src="https://github.com/angeliki-tzanou/flask_6_api_management/assets/141374140/f960d18e-01c9-4147-b957-40c02de1237e">

-- Then using flasgger we can also navigate to the app deployment it generated based on our code:
+- Then using Flasgger we can also navigate to the app deployment it generated based on our code:

 <img width="1284" alt="Screenshot 2023-11-06 at 12 43 25 PM" src="https://github.com/angeliki-tzanou/flask_6_api_management/assets/141374140/ccff67e5-4140-4485-b9ba-ed6f2251f55c">